Balaji Srinivasan: Public profile

 MIT Technology Review named Srinivasan on its list of "Innovators Under 35" in 2013.
 In 2018, Fortune ranked him 26th on its "The Ledger 40 Under 40" list.

-In 2013, Srinivasan gave a talk at Y Combinator's Startup School titled "Silicon Valley's Ultimate Exit" and published "Software Is Reorganizing the World" in Wired, which advocated for the technology industry to digitally exit the United States and move abroad.
-The talk was received positively by Reason, Wired, and Bloomberg News, but was criticized by The New York Times and The Wall Street Journal.
-In 2022, Srinivasan extended this idea, publishing The Network State, about online nationality and the breakaway from geographical governments.

-In 2013, after TechCrunch published an article exploring links between Silicon Valley tech leaders and the Dark Enlightenment movement that mentioned this speech, Srinivasan suggested doxing reporters who bring these links to the attention of the public.
-In an email to Curtis Yarvin, he wrote, "If things get hot, it may be interesting to sic the Dark Enlightenment audience on a single vulnerable hostile reporter to dox them and turn them inside out with hostile reporting sent to *their* advertisers/friends/contacts.”

 In 2017, the Trump Administration considered appointing Srinivasan as FDA Commissioner.
 While being considered for the appointment, Srinivasan deleted all of his tweets, including tweets critical of the FDA.
-In one such deleted tweet, Srinivasan wrote, "For every thalidomide, many dead from slowed approvals.”
+In one such deleted tweet, Srinivasan wrote, "For every thalidomide, many dead from slowed approvals."
 In July 2020, Srinivasan drew attention after criticizing Taylor Lorenz's reporting alleged misbehavior of Away's CEO on Twitter.
-On the Twitter thread, he suggested Lorenz and journalists like her are "sociopaths."
+On the Twitter thread, he suggested Lorenz and activists like her are "sociopaths".
 Lorenz defended herself and characterized Srinivasan's previous actions as harassment on Clubhouse and other platforms.

-In April 2021, Srinivasan donated $50,000 in cryptocurrency to aid in Indian COVID-19 relief in during a resurgence of the virus in the country.
+In April 2021, Srinivasan donated $50,000 in cryptocurrency to aid in Indian COVID-19 relief during a resurgence of the virus in the country.
 On Twitter, he pledged to donate another $50 for every time his post was retweeted, up to $100,000.
+On March 17, 2023, Srinivasan bet James Medlock, a left-leaning economics influencer, that one bitcoin (then worth less than $30,000) would be worth $1 million in 90 days.
+Srinivasan made the bet after Medlock tweeted, "I'll bet anyone $1 million dollars that the US does not enter hyperinflation."
+Srinivasan conceded the bet early and paid an additional US$500,000 to Bitcoin core developers.
+Forbes remarked shortly after the bet was made that Srinivasan owns "a considerable amount of bitcoin" and his $1 million bet on Bitcoin "might be a mere marketing ploy or even a pump-and-dump scheme".
+Ninety days after Srinivasan made his bet, the price of a bitcoin was down roughly 3 percent from its March 17 price.

 Personal life

-In 2020 Srinivasan moved to Singapore.
+Srinivasan married journalist Boonsri Dickinson in 2015.
+In 2020, the couple moved to Singapore.